Dallas Seavey wins Iditarod, matches most wins by a musher - WTMJ

 Associated Press

-ANCHORAGE, Alaska (AP) — Dallas Seavey on Monday won the pandemic-shortened Iditarod Trail Sled Dog Race, matching the most wins ever by a musher.
+ANCHORAGE, Alaska (AP) — Ever since Dallas Seavey became the youngest musher to win the Iditarod Trail Sled Dog Race in 2012, he’s been bombarded by questions on whether he would eventualluy get five race titles, the most ever by a musher.

-Seavey brought his 10 dogs across the finish line near the community of Willow, Alaska, more than three hours ahead of the second place musher, Aaron Burmeister.

-It was the fifth title for Seavey, who matched the five-win threshold that only one other musher has accomplished.
-Rick Swenson won his five titles between 1977 and 1991.
+“I think it was probably 10 minutes after I won that first race that somebody mentioned five,” he told The Associated Press before this year’s race.
+“At that point, I said I got to worry about No. 2 first.
+I may be homeschooled, but I know that much, two comes after one.”

+Now Seavey, a 34-year-old considered by many to have the potential to become the race’s great champion, will have to start fending off questions about No. 6.
+Seavey on Monday collected his fifth Iditarod title, winning the pandemic-shortened race by more than three hours over second-place musher Aaron Burmeister.

 “That’s huge, man,” he said.
 “I looked up to the Iditarod champions my whole life and I’ve dreamed about this my whole life.
 And now to actually go from that, to see it happen, to realize that, that’s pretty cool.”

+Seavey said the goal has been to get the fifth title, which puts a musher in a pretty elite group, but he’s also realistic about what it means.

+“I don’t hold any misconceptions that this would somehow change me,” he said before the race.
+“We see that in sports quite a lot where we focus so much on one thing and the assumption that it is if you win, this is somehow miraculously going to solve all your other problems.
+That’s not the case.”

-Seavey said he tries to give himself a little time after each win to revel in it, but then it’s time to focus on the next thing, whatever it is.
+Seavey said at the finish line he tries to give himself a little time after each win to revel in it, but then it’s time to focus on the next thing, whatever it is.

 “Whatever you’re doing, give it your whole attention and we’ll dwell on the records or the numbers when we’re too old to keep doing it.
 That’s the time to look back at it,” he said.
 “But right now, I want to keep moving.”

-“It wasn’t quite good enough,” Burmeister said at the finish line.
-“It didn’t come together in the end, but it was an incredible race.”

-It’s also a triumphant return for Seavey.
-At age 34, many believe he could one day become the Iditarod’s greatest champion.
-His official winning time was 7 days, 14 hours, 8 minutes and 57 seconds.
+The victory also marks Seavey’s return to the race that has been a part of his family’s history since the start.
+His grandfather, Dan Seavey, placed third in the first Iditarod in 1973.

-Seavey previously won four titles in a five-year span, starting in 2012.
-He last raced in 2017 after Iditarod officials said four of his dogs tested positive for a banned opioid painkiller.
+Seavey finished second to his father, three-time winner Mitch Seavey, in the 2017 race.
+Shortly after, Iditarod officials announced that four of Dallas Seavey’s dogs tested positive for banned opioid painkiller.

-But he sat out the race until this year, choosing to compete with his dogs in Europe instead.

-This year’s Iditarod had a route change and was shortened to about 850 miles (1,368 kilometers) because of the pandemic.
+He said he holds no animosity toward the Iditarod and said the entire Seavey family loves the race and what it means to Alaska.
+“I think things are all good with the Iditarod right now,” he said.

-The Iditarod began March 7 with 46 mushers who bypassed most rural Alaska villages that normally serve as checkpoints as a COVID-19 safety precaution, leaving the competitors to sleep in tent camps outside towns or under the stars in temperatures that have reached minus 55 degrees (minus 48 C).
+The pandemic didn’t stop the Iditarod from starting March 7 with 46 mushers.
+During the race, mushers have bypassed most rural Alaska villages that normally serve as checkpoints as a safety precaution, leaving the competitors to sleep in tent camps outside towns or under the stars in temperatures that have reached minus 55 degrees (minus 48 C).

-Since then, nine quit the race, including fan favorite Aliy Zirkle, who was injured in a fall in what she has said would be her last race.
-Another musher, Gunnar Johnson, was withdrawn after he tested for positive for COVID-19, leaving 36 teams in the race.
+Since then, nine have scratched including fan favorite Aliy Zirkle, who was injured in a fall in what she has said would be her last race.
+Another musher, Gunnar Johnson, was withdrawn after he tested positive for COVID-19.
+That left 36 teams on the trail.

 A normal race is about 1,000 miles (1,609-kilometer), and takes mushers across the wilds of Alaska from Willow to the finish line in Nome, on the state’s Bering Sea coast.